Checks for Hierarchy

 Q: How can risking be energized?.

-A: By addressing weaknesses in your abilities.
+A: By addressing weaknesses in relevant abilities.

 i.e. move up to L6-Learning.